46% of people can’t even make it through a simple presentation without losing focus?

 4. Use A Black & White Color Scheme

 As I was scrolling through all of the presentations, this one made me stop in my tracks.
-It could be that I have a life-long love of Star Wars, or it could be that their title card was designed to do just that: grab your attention.
+It could be that I have a life-long love of Star Wars, or it could be that their presentation cover slide was designed to do just that: grab your attention.
 That’s why you should not stick with a boring, text-only title slide.
-Don’t be afraid to use icons and illustrations to make a statement
+Don’t be afraid to use icons and illustrations to make a statement.

 11. Have A Conversation With Your Audience

 Take a conversational tone in your presentation is a great way to encourage your audience to participate.